-Principle of Minimization: Does the project retain only the information necessary for its purpose?
-Is the PII retained only for as long as necessary and relevant to fulfill the specified purposes?
+Principle of Minimization: The project retains only the information necessary for its purpose, additionally, the PII is retained only for as long as necessary and relevant to fulfill the specified purposes.

-Principle of Data Quality and Integrity: Has the PIA described policies and procedures for how PII that is no longer relevant and necessary is purged?
+Principle of Data Quality and Integrity: The PIA should describe policies and procedures for how PII that is no longer relevant and necessary is purged.

 This question is related to privacy controls DM-1, Minimization of Personally Identifiable Information, and DM-2, Data Retention and Disposal.

-The privacy risk is that sensitive data will be kept longer than necessary and thus would be subject to risk for a longer period-of-time.
+Privacy Risk: The privacy risk is that sensitive data will be kept longer than necessary and thus would be subject to risk for a longer period-of-time.

-Mitigations include following Federal NIST security requirements including encryption, access control, isolation of data, firewalls, virtual LANS and extensive security monitoring and analysis.
+Mitigation: Mitigations include following Federal NIST security requirements including encryption, access control, isolation of data, firewalls, virtual LANS and extensive security monitoring and analysis.